Fourpenceworth of history (5)

 'fourpenceworth of' is the wordplay.

-'of' could be 'o' and 'o' is found in the answer.
+'of' could be 'o' and 'o' is found within the answer.

-The remaining letters 'grat' is a valid word which might be clued in a way I don't understand.
+The remaining letters 'grat' is a valid word which might be clued in a way I don't see.

 Can you help me to learn more?